 Fire, Ice, Lightning: Zuko can wield, or at least redirect, all three after the early arcs.
 He is able to wield all three by Chapter 78.

 Fisher King: Kuei, with regards to the palace specter who appeared in his absence:

 She who only appears if the Imperial Palace is abandoned.
 If no king rules here, Shirong recalled.
 The spirits will not recognize Azula as our ruler.
 No matter what the cost.

-Flat Earth Atheist - most of the Fire Nation.
-An entire populace who randomly start Playing with Fire, yet consider tales of fire-healers or traditions like blood knot silly and superstitious.
-Zhao took it Up to Eleven, proclaiming they don't have to fear spirits and tried to kill a Moon.
+Flat Earth Atheist: Most of the Fire Nation.
+An entire populace who randomly start Playing with Fire, yet consider tales of fire-healers or traditions like the blood knot silly and superstitious.
+Zhao took it Up to Eleven, proclaiming they don't have to fear spirits and then tried to kill the Moon.

 Ghost Shipping: Ping and Lu Ten seem to be on rather good terms, although it doesn't seem to be anything more than flirting.
 On a related note, Toph mentions that in the Earth Kingdom people sometimes arrange marriages between ghosts to get families to stop fighting.

 Good Is Not Nice: Or rather, spirits aren't.
 Yue makes Zuko a waterbender without asking consent, and may or may not have known what this would do to the Fire Nation.
 As for Wan Shi Tong's kitsune agent and the haima-jiao...

 Gray Eyes: Airbenders, like Aang and Ty Lee.
 Spiritual, check.
 Ideas above people, like putting aside vengeance, or surrendering to Ozai because that would make things so much easier on everyone, check.
 Innocence, check.